redlibrarian/redlibrarian.github.io/presentations.md

   Librarianship", CAPAL Conference, May 29, 2018.
 * "“Agents of change”: Books and Marxist theories of history and technology", Bibliographic Society of Canada, May 28.
 2018.
+* "Building Websites with GitHub Pages and Jekyll", Code4Lib Edmonton Workshop, May 25, 2018.
 * "What Marx Can Tell Us About Climate Change", *Rebel Knowledge 2018*, Guelph University, February 11, 2018.
 * "Embracing Anarchy?
 A Code4LibYEG Retrospective", with Lydia